Established: July 5th, 2017

 A. Call for Nominations: On or before October 15th the Secretary shall contact all members by email of the call for nominations for Board of Directors.
-Nominations will be presented by email on the first Monday in November.
+Nominations will be presented at the November General Meeting.

-B. Board members are elected by a majority vote of the ballots received by November 30th.
+B. Board members are elected by a majority vote of the ballots received at the December General Meeting.

 Section 5.
 Removal and Resignations